Quant1um/smolbox/README.md

 # smolbox
 Like a `Box`, but small objects are stored on the stack.

+> This crate is a work-in-progress, please do not use for anything serious

 ## License

 This project is licensed under either of